Tanuj-190030074/To-Do-Application/README.md

 # To-Do-Application
-to run backend at firts do npm install and then
+to run backend at first do npm install and then
 create a .env file and give values for following
 MONGODB_URI=''
 TEST_MONGODB_URI=''